-- Presence of the human papilloma virus (HPV)
+- Presence of the human papillomavirus (HPV)

 Abnormal Cells Are Not All the Same

 - Atypical squamous cells of undetermined significance (ASCUS).
 These squamous cells normally are present on your cervix as thin, flat cells.
 Sometimes, though, a Pap smear reveals that some of the squamous cells are abnormal.
-At this point, your doctor or NYC gynecologist, can re-analyze the same sample, looking for viruses that are indicators of cancer.
+At this point, your doctor can re-analyze the same sample, looking for viruses that are indicators of cancer.

 - Squamous intraepithelial lesion.
 This result points to changes that could indicate a very early form of a potentially precancerous condition.
 Depending on what else may be present in your Pap smear test results, such as HPV, these lesions can have a greater or lower impact.
 There are two types:

 - Low grade.
-These are minor changes in characteristics such as size and shape of the lesion, indicating that pre-cancerous cells, if present, are many years away from potentially developing into cancer.
+These are minor changes in characteristics such as the size and shape of the lesion, indicating that pre-cancerous cells, if present, are many years away from potentially developing into cancer.

 - High grade.
-These are changes that indicate a precancerous abnormality may be present and further testing is necessary.
+These are changes that indicate a precancerous abnormality may be present, and further testing is necessary.

 - Atypical glandular cells.
 Glandular cells produce mucus, and they’re found in both the uterus and the cervix.
 These cells can sometimes look irregular.
-Although gynecologists aren’t sure what exactly this indicates, there’s no clear correlation between these abnormal cells and cancer.
+Although gynecologists aren’t sure what this indicates, there’s no clear correlation between these abnormal cells and cancer.
 Typically, your gynecology doctor orders more testing to develop a diagnosis.

 - Squamous cells reside in the cervix.
-Squamous cell cancer indicates the presence of cancer in the cervix.
+Therefore, Squamous cell cancer indicates the presence of cancer in the cervix.